vidbina/vidbina.github.io/_posts/2015-02-22-kubernetes.markdown

 Kubernetes Controller interface to query the amount of nodes on the cluster.

 {% highlight bash %}
-kubectl get nodes --server=IP:8080
+clusters/kubectl.sh get nodes --server=IP:8080
 {% endhighlight %}

-Some may not have the `kubectl` command available on their machines.
+Some may not have the `kubectl` command available on their machines which may be used as a replacement for `clusters/kubectl.sh` in the previous example.
 It is shipped as part of the google-cloud-sdk bundle.
-If for some reason, this does not apply use the kubectl.sh which is located in the clusters directory of th [kubernetes project][kubernetes-git].
+If for some reason, this does not apply use the kubectl.sh which is located in the clusters directory of the [kubernetes project][kubernetes-git] you may have to modify your path a bit depending on your working directory.

 #### Kubernetes Minion
 A Kubernetes cluster becomes very interesting once we start adding nodes